 Keep reading for answers to these questions and more!

 What Does it Mean to Amend My Taxes?

 Amending taxes means modifying a tax return the government has already accepted.

 You can amend your taxes for very specific reasons.
 If you need to change your filing status, you should amend.
 The same goes for if you need to correct income reporting, deductions, and credits.

 If you’ve made errors related to basic math, you don’t have to amend your tax return.
 The IRS will actually make the changes for you!

-A lot of taxpayers assume they need to file an amendment if they forgot to submit a specific form.
-Missing forms don’t require amendment, however.
+A lot of taxpayers assume they need to file an amended return if they forgot to submit a specific form.
+Missing forms don’t require an amended tax return, however.
 In this case, the IRS will reach out to you and request the missing item.

-If you receive a corrected tax form after you have filed your return, however, you should amend your return.
+If you receive a corrected tax form after you have filed an amended tax return, however, you should amend your return.

 To amend taxes, taxpayers have to fill out a specific tax form (typically Form 1040X) and mail it to the IRS.
 This only applies if you have already submitted your tax return and it has been accepted by the government.

 You can’t amend a return that has been “rejected” or is “pending” acceptance.
 Nor are you making amends when you make changes to a return you haven’t yet submitted.